Stolen Women: Captured Hearts: Plot

 The story is set on the plains of Kansas in 1868, where General George Custer has destroyed a village of Cheyenne Indians.
 Seeking revenge, a band of Lakota led by Tokalah (Michael Greyeyes) attack a wagon train headed to Fort Hays, Kansas, where they kill nearly everyone in the wagons.
 However, when Tokalah comes to the remaining wagon driven by Anna Brewster (Janine Turner) he lets her and her pregnant friend go.

 Anna makes it to Fort Hays and is met by her brother Stewart (Ted Shackelford), a pastor, who has arranged for her to marry Daniel Morgan (Patrick Bergin).
 Not long after her marriage, Sarah White (Jean Louisa Kelly) is visiting Anna when Tokalah and other Lakota men break into the home and take both women.
 Daniel and Stewart try to go after them but are unsuccessful in following their trail, as is Captain Robert Farnsworth (Dennis Weaver) who later joins the hunt.

 At the Lakota camp, Sarah resists blending in while Anna takes more readily to their culture.
 Tokalah, who begins to learn English from young half-white Cetan (William Lightning), and Anna grow closer.
-Sarah and Anna, who still remembers that she's a married woman, steal horses and escape one night.
+Sarah and Anna steal horses and escape one night.
 Tokalah and his men catch up with them and Tokalah sends the men back with Sarah.
 He and Anna argue, with Anna saying that she never asked to be taken from her husband, but Tokalah tells her that she did ask, claiming that he "heard her" ask.
 Giving into their feelings, they spend a passionate night together on the plains.

 Back at Fort Hays, General Custer (William Shockley) arrives to take over the search using his favorite scout, a Native American named Bloody Knife.
 He, Farnsworth, Daniel and Stewart make contact with Tokalah and Chief Luta (Saginaw Grant) who tell him that they can have Sarah but not Anna.
 Daniel realizes that Tokalah has "lain with" Anna and Custer puts Luta under arrest, saying he will be hanged if both women are not returned.
 The next day, the Lakota return and a battle ensues, and a wounded Tokalah returns to camp.
 Anna tells Tokalah she must leave in order to spare Luta; Tokalah tells her that they belong together, as he had seen her before in a vision.
 Anna still leaves to Custer's encampment and Luta is released.

 Anna returns to her husband and their home, where Sarah soon visits and tells Anna that she must leave her husband as she now knows where she belongs.
 After giving Daniel one last night together, Anna rides off to the Lakota camp only to find it destroyed.
 She then sees Tokalah still on the land, mourning.
 He assumes she is another vision, but she touches his face and they confess their love and embrace.